When Real Life Met Dhadak: A Tale of An Inter Caste Marriage

 It was mid ’90s; Dilwale Dulhaniya Le Jayenge had just released.
 Even the dress Kajol wore in the film became a huge hit!
 There was so much love in the air, but I was nursing a broken heart, as I had broken up with my girlfriend of two years around the same time.

-I clearly remember seeing Sudipa in that dress and realising how attractive my neighbour was!
+I clearly remember the day I saw Sudipa in that DDLJ-dress, realising just how attractive my neighbour was.

 It was one of those cold dark December evenings in Shillong when I told Sudipa that I really liked her.
 She must have been 15 then.
 She didn’t react at all to my proposal.
 Was it a yes... or a no...
 I didn’t know.